News / Analysis

 WTI sank by a dollar and a half on Friday after Baker Hughes revealed an additional 25 rigs online last week.
-The commodity has since regained half its losses as storms close in on the Mexican Gulf, threatening production.
+The A tangible good that can be and which has been “commoditized”, i.e. standardized by quality and ... has since regained half its losses as storms close in on the Mexican Gulf, threatening production.
 Mexico, which accounts for 17% of US oil supplies, has closed down 58% of offshore output and 45% of Natural Gas rigs, according to Reuters.

 And gold is back below the 2K mark.

 Apple shares ended the week up 5.5% ahead of tonight’s 4-for-1 stock split.
-Last week, the company became the first US public company to exceed $2 trillion in market capitalisation.
+Last week, the company became the first US public company to exceed $2 trillion in A location or entity where people and entities can negotiate and trade assets of value. capitalisation.

 Also, expect earnings from Relx and dividends from Prudential.
-Reuters estimates that the global pandemic will cost shareholders about 17-23% of this year’s dividend payments.
+Reuters estimates that the global pandemic will cost shareholders about 17-23% of this year’s A payment by a share issuer to a shareholder derived from the former’s profits. payments.